matfournier/presentations/purescript-intro.md

 # The data Keyword

 - `data None = None` a sum type with a single member
-- `date MyBool = TRUE | FALSE` a sum type with two members.
+- `data MyBool = TRUE | FALSE` a sum type with two members.
 Compared to scala:

 ```scala
 // in scala